18650 Battery vs 2x CR123A Batteries vs 3x AAA Batteries

 Since modern devices feature highly efficient DC/DC converters, comparison of stored energy is perhaps the most important one.

-Personally, if You have a device that supports the use of either single 18650 or two CR123A batteries, for the device that is used often, go for a 18650 battery, and for the device that is used only occasionally (or act as standby/backup device) go for CR123A batteries with long shelf life.
+Personally, if You have a device that supports the use of either a single 18650 or two CR123A batteries, for the device that is used often, go for an 18650 battery, and for the device that is used only occasionally (or acts as standby/backup device) go for CR123A batteries with long shelf life.

-A similar recommendation goes for devices that support the use of a single 18650 battery, or two CR123AA batteries or three AAA batteries - use AAA batteries only when required 18650 or CR123A batteries are not available.
+A similar recommendation goes for devices that support the use of a single 18650 battery, two CR123AA batteries, or three AAA batteries - use AAA batteries only when 18650 or CR123A batteries are not available.